The Ohio Psychology Internship Program

 Training Model…

 The Ohio Psychology Internship Program follows a Community Based Practitioner Model.
-The internship is a consortium of agencies representing different facets of the community mental health system.
 Interns are trained to work as psychologists within a community mental health services continuum.
 Interns gain exposure to clients as they experience different layers of the mental health system.
 For example, interns may work with a client recently discharged from an inpatient hospital into outpatient services at a community mental health center.
 Similarly, interns can work with clients in a community-based correctional facility and continue services in an outpatient community agency.
 The consortium agencies provide training in a continuum of community-based care:

 - Least restrictive to most restrictive level of care